Chevrotain/chevrotain/packages/website/docs/guide/performance.md

 ## Using a Singleton Parser

-Do not create a new Parser instance for each new input Instead re-use a single instance and reset its state between iterations.
+Do not create a new Parser instance for each new input.
+Instead, re-use a single instance and reset its state between iterations.
 For example:

 ```javascript
 // reuse the same parser instance.